mitre/secure-coding-case-studies/python/msccs-2.md

 Looking closer at the example URL, the value of the “next” parameter would not be compared to the allow_origin due to the lack of a netloc component, and would be passed directly to the redirect() call.
 The underlying Tornado Web Framework would process the redirect() call and send a response back to the user’s client with a 301 or 302 status code signaling the web client to connect to the malicious URL.

+### Fix:

-**Mitigation:** To address this issue the neutralization code within the Jupyter code was improved.
+To address this issue the neutralization code within the Jupyter code was improved.
 The first change was to add additional validation code before the call to urlparse().

 The new code on line 52 searches for a colon in the user provided string “url” and explicitly adds the proper `://` separator between the scheme and the rest of the URL on line 53.
 This approach works since only http or https schemes are accepted and hence the `://` separator is required.
 Additional validation could have been added to verify that the value assigned to scheme exactly matches “http” or “https” which would further prevent adversaries from redirecting to unexpected components that communicate over custom schemes which can have more powerful capabilities that could be exploited.